Here are answers to common questions we get about CalFresh and immigration. For questions about other public benefits, please consult legal aid.

 Some immigrants, like U visa applicants and survivors of human trafficking, may be eligible for CalFresh before they have Social Security numbers; they can still get CalFresh, so be sure your case worker knows if they want to be included.

-Under current rules, getting CalFresh will not make you a public charge.
-There is a federal proposal to change the definition of public charge, but it has been stopped by federal courts.
-The public charge test does not include current or past use of CalFresh, or CalFresh use by family members.
+The federal government has recently changed the definition of a public charge.
+This change is expected to go into effect on Monday, February 24th, 2020.
+However, this new public charge test does not include use of CalFresh before February 24th, or CalFresh use by family members.
 This page will be updated frequently with current information.
 Read more below to understand what public charge is and what you might need to know about it.

 What is public charge?

-Public charge is a test that is used when someone applies to enter the U.S. through an immigrant visa or apply for permanent residence.
-In this test, immigration officials look at all of a person’s circumstances, including income, employment, health, education or skills, family size, sponsor support, and some public benefits usage.
+Public charge is an individual test that is used when someone applies to enter the U.S. through an immigrant visa or apply for permanent residence.
+In this test, immigration officials look at all of a person’s circumstances, including income, employment, health, education or skills, family size, sponsor support, and use of some public benefits.

-You may have heard that a stricter public charge rule was planned to go into effect in October 2019 that would include CalFresh.
-However, lawsuits challenging this policy have stopped it in federal courts, meaning that it will not go into effect.
-Even if this rule goes into effect in the future, current and past use of CalFresh do not impact you.
-Many immigrants are exempt from public charge.
-The rule does not apply to anyone who already has a green card, unless they leave the U.S. for more than 6 months.
-It also does not apply to anyone who is applying for one of the following:
+It is important to know that many immigrants are exempt from public charge, including nearly all immigrants who qualify for CalFresh.
+The public charge rule does not apply to anyone who already has a green card, unless they leave the U.S. for more than 6 months.
+It also does not apply to anyone who has, or is applying for, one of the following:

-Even if the stricter public charge rule passes in the future, getting CalFresh would not affect your ability to get citizenship.
-This is because the public charge test does not apply to anyone applying for citizenship.
+Getting CalFresh does not affect your ability to get citizenship.
+This is because the public charge test is not a part of the process of applying for citizenship.
 It also does not affect most people applying for a green card, except in very rare cases.

-This is true even if the stricter public charge rule were to pass because almost all immigrants who are eligible for CalFresh are exempt from the public charge test.
+This is true because almost all immigrants who are eligible for CalFresh are exempt from the public charge test.
 For more information, refer to this official USCIS guidance.

 If you still have questions, consult an attorney who is knowledgeable about public benefits and immigration.